tensorpack/tensorpack/examples/ResNet/README.md

 ![cifar10](cifar10-resnet.png)

-Also see an implementation of [DenseNet](https://github.com/YixuanLi/densenet-tensorflow) from [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993).
+Also see a [DenseNet implementation](https://github.com/YixuanLi/densenet-tensorflow) of the paper [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993).